Waziup/waziup.io-old/content/documentation/4-API/V2/notifications.md

 - `description` is the description of the notification,
 - `condition` describes the condition under which the notification will be triggered,
-- ` notification` describes which message to send, to which users and on which channels,
+- `action` describes which message to send, to which users and on which channels,
 - `expires` is the date where this notification will not be sent anymore,
 - `throttling` is the minimum delay between two notification sendings, in seconds.
 For example, a value of 3600 guaranties that a maximum of one message per hour will be sent to the users,
 - `status` allows to activate or deactivate the notification.
 Possible values are `active` or `inactive`.

 `condition` has the following sub-fields:

-- `devices` is the list of sensors under scrutiny by this notification,
+- `devices` is the list of devices under scrutiny by this notification,
-- `sensors` are the measurements that will be used,
+- `sensors` are the sensors that will be used,
 - `expression` gives the condition under which the notification will be triggered.
-For example, the expression `TC<40` will trigger the notification if the measurement `TC` has a value below 40 Degreee Celsius.
+For example, the expression `TC<40` will trigger the notification if the sensor `TC` has a value below 40 Degreee Celsius.

-`notification` has the following sub-fields:
+`action` has the following sub-fields:

 - `usernames` is the list of users that will receive a message if the notification is triggered.
 In our example, the user `cdupont` will receive the notification messages.
 - `channels` is the list of channels to where sending the notification messages.
 Possible values are `twitter`, `sms` and `voice`.